 International Maps

 Our collection contains about 10,000 topographic and street maps from the Army Mapping Service (AMS) and its later incarnation, the Defense Mapping Agency (DMA).
 These maps provide international coverage ranging primarily from the 1930s through the 1950s.
-Genealogists looking for historic maps of Eastern Europe, where place names changed frequently during the tumultuous 20th century, will find useful materials here.
+Genealogists looking for historic maps of Eastern Europe, where place names and jurisdiction changed frequently during the tumultuous 20th century, will find useful materials here.
 Maps in this collection were produced almost exclusively to help the United States military prepare for and fight military campaigns during World War II.
 Illustrating their value, troops from the 10th Mountain Division training in Colorado used AMS maps to plan and execute their campaign in northern Italy in early 1945.

 Place Names of Colorado